Jabulani-N/atlas-machine_learning/supervised_learning/optimization/README.md

 * my math directory will explain how to get variance

-Tensorflow version is just below the numpy version
+Tensorflow version is just below the numpy version, and you'll be using [layers.dense](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense).